github/codeql/docs/language/learn-ql/java/introduce-libraries-java.rst

 What next?
 ----------

--  Experiment with the worked examples in the QL for Java tutorial topics: :doc:`Types and the class hierarchy <types-class-hierarchy>`, :doc:`Expressions and statements <expressions-statements>`, :doc:`Navigating the call graph <call-graph>`, :doc:`Annotations <annotations>`, :doc:`Javadoc <javadoc>` and :doc:`Working with source locations <source-locations>`.
+-  Experiment with the worked examples in the CodeQL for Java tutorial topics: :doc:`Types and the class hierarchy <types-class-hierarchy>`, :doc:`Expressions and statements <expressions-statements>`, :doc:`Navigating the call graph <call-graph>`, :doc:`Annotations <annotations>`, :doc:`Javadoc <javadoc>` and :doc:`Working with source locations <source-locations>`.
--  Find out how specific classes in the AST are represented in the QL standard library for Java: :doc:`AST class reference <ast-class-reference>`.
+-  Find out how specific classes in the AST are represented in the standard library for Java: :doc:`AST class reference <ast-class-reference>`.
 -  Find out more about QL in the `QL language handbook <https://help.semmle.com/QL/ql-handbook/index.html>`__ and `QL language specification <https://help.semmle.com/QL/ql-spec/language.html>`__.